Kotlin/kotlin-spark-api/README.md

 ```

-To create a Dataset you can call `toDS` method:
+### Creating a Dataset in Kotlin
 ```kotlin
 spark.toDS("a" to 1, "b" to 2)
 ```

-Indeed, this produces `Dataset<Pair<String, Int>>`.
-There are a couple more `toDS` methods which accept different arguments.
+The example above produces `Dataset<Pair<String, Int>>`.

+### Null safety
-Also, there are several aliases in API, like `leftJoin`, `rightJoin` etc. These are null-safe by design.
+There are several aliases in API, like `leftJoin`, `rightJoin` etc. These are null-safe by design.
 For example, `leftJoin` is aware of nullability and returns `Dataset<Pair<LEFT, RIGHT?>>`.
 Note that we are forcing `RIGHT` to be nullable for you as a developer to be able to handle this situation.

-We know that `NullPointerException`s are hard to debug in Spark, and we are trying hard to make them as rare as possible.
+`NullPointerException`s are hard to debug in Spark, and we doing our best to make them as rare as possible.

-## Useful helper methods

 ### `withSpark`